dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 # Run #
 ## _Model Training_ ##

 _We implement DLBAC_alpha in PyTorch for a single operation (we experimented with op1).
 We need to train DLBAC_alpha once only.
 The same trained network can be used for both local and global interpretation.
-A trained DLBAC_alpha (model_state.pth) is added in the /result directory._
+A trained DLBAC_alpha (dlbac_alpha.pth) is added in the `neural_network/` directory._

-resnet.py file contains pytorch implementation of ResNet. dataloader.py is the utility file for processing data.
+`resnet.py` file contains pytorch implementation of ResNet.
+`dataloader.py` is the utility file for processing data.

-dlbac_alpha_training.py file contains all the source code related to the DLBAC_alpha training.
+`dlbac_alpha_training.py` file contains all the source code related to the DLBAC_alpha training.

 This python script has two required parameters. --train_data (training dataset file path) and --test_data (test dataset file path).